MicrosoftDocs/WSL/WSL/compare-versions.md

 - Use the Linux file system root directory: `\\wsl$\Ubuntu-18.04\home\<user name>\Project`
 - Not the Windows file system root directory: `C:\Users\<user name>\Project`

+All currently running distributions (`wsl -l`) are accessible via network connection.
+To get there run a command \[WIN+R\] (keyboard shortcut) or type in File Explorer address bar `\\wsl$` to find respective distribution names and access their root file systems.

-You can access your Linux root file system with Windows apps and tools like File Explorer.
-Try opening a Linux distribution (like Ubuntu), be sure that you are in the Linux home directory by entering this command: `cd ~`.
-Then open your Linux file system in File Explorer by entering *(don't forget the period at the end)*: `explorer.exe .`
+You can also use windows commands inside WSL's Linux [Terminal](https://en.wikipedia.org/wiki/Linux_console).
+Try opening a Linux distribution (ie Ubuntu), be sure that you are in the Linux home directory by entering this command: `cd ~`.
+Then open your Linux file system in File Explorer by entering *(don't forget the period at the end)*: `powershell.exe /c start .`

+> [!IMPORTANT]
+> If you experience an error **-bash: powershell.exe: command not found** please refer to the [WSL troubleshooting page](troubleshooting.md#running-windows-commands-fails-inside-a-distribution) to resolve it.

 WSL 2 is only available in Windows 10, Version 1903, Build 18362 or higher.
 Check your Windows version by selecting the **Windows logo key + R**, type **winver**, select **OK**.
 (Or enter the `ver` command in Windows Command Prompt).
 You may need to [update to the latest Windows version](ms-settings:windowsupdate).
 For builds lower than 18362, WSL is not supported at all.